 Nest, the crowd funded thermostat control, since acquired by Google, is starting to look that way too.
 The second generation Nest tidied up the few foibles of the first model, and expanded its compatibility with a wider range of home heating and cooling systems.

 But, here comes the inevitable third model with a few more refinements to make it seem more attractive to the smart home crowd.

-Today’s Update: The Nest 3rd Generation has been for 12% off at this listing here, but supplies are limited.
+Cyber Deals Pricing Update: The Nest 3rd Generation has been for a RECORD 32% off at this listing here, but supplies are limited.
 Be sure to check it out as it may not be live at the time of your visit.